EGI-Federation/documentation/content/en/users/datahub/_index.md

 ![Viewing a data space in a console locally mounted using Oneclient](datahub-space-oneclient.png)

-In Onedata the file distribution is done on a block basis, blocks will be replicated on the fly, and it\'s possible to instrument the replication betwwen Oneproviders.
+In Onedata the file distribution is done on a block basis, blocks will be replicated on the fly, and it\'s possible to instrument the replication between Oneproviders.

 ![Viewing file distribution over the Oneproviders](datahub-replica-management.png)